yingchao-zhu/sparkjava-mongodb-mlab-tutorial/README.md

 MongoDB is a particular implementation of a NoSQL database.
 There are multiple hosting providers that offer MongoDB implementations "in the cloud" as a service.

-The particular one we'll be using for SPIS 2016 is called mLab (<https://www.mlab.com>.
+For CS56 coursework, we suggest using mLab: (<https://www.mlab.com>).
 We are using mLab because:

-* there is free tier
+* there is a free tier
 * using the free tier does not require entering a credit card

 # Use mLab.com *directly*, not via the Heroku mLab add-on